autowarefoundation/autoware.universe/localization/yabloc/README.md

 * [external/tier4_autoware_msgs](https://github.com/tier4/tier4_autoware_msgs.git)

 **NOTE:** Currently, this software is assumed to be built in a separate workspace in order not to contaminate the autoware workspace.
-Someday this localizer will be located in the workspace where Autoware blongs.
+Someday this will be located in the workspace where Autoware blongs.
 These submodules will be removed at the time.

 ## Architecture